-- 1. the requirements set down in (1) have not been met or the processes described in (2) have not been followed, or - 2. documents are incomplete, or - 3. the student has failed to pass an exam required as part of the Ecosystem Services Master's degree programme.
+- 1. the requirements set out in paragraph 1 have not been met or the processes described in paragraph 2 have not been followed, or - 2. documents are incomplete, or - 3. the student has conclusively failed to pass an exam required as part of the Organic and Molecular Electronics Master's degree programme.

-(5) The Examination Board is responsible for making decisions regarding admission.
+(5) The Examination Board is responsible for admission decisions.
 Notifications may be made publicly.
 Sec.
-18 (4) remains unaffected.
+16 (4) remains unaffected.